hnbeck/ecblackjack/Readme.md

 ## Usage

 You need a SWI Prolog 8.x.x installation.
 Start the file ecBJServer.pl to start the server.
 In the web browser head to http://localhost:7007 to start the game.
+If graphics does not come not up just reload.

 ## License